 For the Cupcakes:

-Bake for 15-20 minutes or until golden and springy to the touch.
+- Bake for about 18 minutes or until centers are springy to the touch.

 For the Buttercream: